thomaspinckney3/cs4501/Project4.md

 #### Python decorator ####
 Suppose later your site has more services like `create_list` that requires the user to be authenticated.
 One option is to rewrite the authenticating code for each of the views.
-This violates the software engineering principle of DRY.
+This violates the software engineering principle of <abbr title="Don't Repeat Yourself">DRY</abbr>.
 Don't worry, python has the idea of nested functions, which in turn powers the idea of a decorator.
 You can think of decorator as an on-the-fly modification to a function.
 In this case you may consider creating a decorator to authenticate the user.
 It should look something like as follows:

-*[DRY]: don't repeat yourself

 ```PYTHON
 def login_required(f):